ansys/pymapdl/doc/source/getting_started/docker.rst

     cat GH_TOKEN.txt | docker login ghcr.io -u $GH_USERNAME --password-stdin

-You can now launch MAPDL directly from docker with a short script or directly from the command line.
+You can now launch MAPDL directly from Docker with a short script or directly from the command line.
 Because this image contains no license server, you must enter your license server IP address in the ``LICENSE_SERVER`` environment variable.
 With that, you can launch